NoSleepTillLambos/BlockBabies/README.md

 <!-- Briefly explain your concept ideation process -->

-My main source of inspiration was drawn from Axie infinity, so a lot of my inspiration was designed around them and their website and agenda
+**My main source of inspiration was drawn from Axie infinity, so a lot of my inspiration was designed around them and their website and agenda
-Its a game i have quite a lot of experience using and a lot of time within the app so it helped a lot with my designs.
+Its a game i have quite a lot of experience using and a lot of time within the app so it helped a lot with my designs**

 ### Road Map and conceptual process 📌